 The Board of SES is composed of 18 directors, all but one of them non-executive directors.
 In accordance with the company's articles of association, two thirds of the Board members represent holders of Class A shares and one third of the Board members represent holders of Class B shares.
-The mandates of the current directors will expire at the annual general meeting of shareholders in April 2014, 2015 and 2016, respectively.
+In line with the decision taken by the shareholders at their annual general meeting in 2011, the mandates of the current directors will expire at the annual general meeting of shareholders in April 2014, 2015 and 2016, respectively.
 Mr René Steichen is the Chairman of the Board of Directors.
 He was elected by the members of the Board in the meeting which followed the annual general meeting on April 4, 2013.
 René Steichen is currently assisted by two Vice Chairmen, Messrs François Tesch and Jean-Paul Zens, each one elected on the basis of proposals submitted by directors representing shareholders of Class A and of Class B shares, respectively.